 Outline of Austria-Hungary before and after the giving away of territories

 Teli Salami was created by Mark Pick, a product trader of Moravian Jewish origin.
 While traveling in Italy and sampling the Salami he was convinced Hungary’s Mangalica pigs would produce superior Salami.
-This rare pig was bred in Hungary and is a very slow growing, aggressive forest forager, wooly skinned pig and an exceptional lard producer.
-It’s slow growth rate produces very large fat to meat ratios.
+This rare pig was bred in Hungary and is a very slow-growing, aggressive forest forager, wooly skinned pig, and an exceptional lard producer.
+Its slow growth rate produces very large fat to meat ratios.
 On returning to Hungary Mark Pick began to produce small amounts of salami.
-In 1869 he began using Hungarian methods vs. Italian methods such as cold smoking vs. open air drying.
+In 1869 he began using Hungarian methods vs. Italian methods such as cold smoking vs. open-air drying.
 He also adjusted the spices to suit Hungarian tastes.
-After his death his son and widow ran the business for another 50 years after relocating the factory to near the Tisza River.
+After his death, his son and widow ran the business for another 50 years after relocating the factory to near the Tisza River.
 The always cool atmosphere near the river assured the optimal climate for maturing and curing the salami and the unique mold flora which exists along the river contributed to the special casing which further preserved the salami and gives Teli Salami its characteristic flavor.
-Teli Salami’s have been awarded government protected status.
+Teli Salami has been awarded government-protected status.

 1885 Filipo Dozzi emigrated from Italy to work at the Piatra Arsas quarry of Poiana Tapului.
 Dozzi was a bricklayer with a passion for sausages and salami.
 He noted the weather conditions of Sinaia were perfect for dry sausage production so he purchased a large building and founded his company ”Intreprinderea Individuala Fillip Dozzi” which quickly became successful.
 He named his sausage “Salam de Iarna” or winter salami.
 Winter salami is a term used primarily in Hungary and Romania.
 During these years when exporting the salami, it was stamped “Customs of Sibiu” and became known by the name Sibiu Salami.
 Fillipo Dozzi passed on the secrets of his salami craft to his sons who continued manufacture until the nationalization of the company by the state.